andyvalerio/linkedin-architect/README.md

     Navigate to `http://localhost:5173` (or the port shown in your terminal).

 5.  **Configure API Key**:
-    Click the **Key icon** in the header to enter your Google or OpenAI API key.
+    Click the **Key icon** in the header to enter your Gemini or OpenAI API key.

 ---